archlinux/archlinux-docker/REPRO.md

 cd archlinux-docker
 ```

-Note that all the following instructions assumes that you are at the root of the
+Note that all the following instructions assume that you are at the root of the
 archlinux-docker repository cloned above.

 ## Build the rootFS and generate the Dockerfile